cabforum/code-signing/docs/CSBR.md

 ## 4.9 Certificate revocation and suspension

+Prior to 2024-04-15, the CA SHALL treat revocation of Certificates in accordance with the requirements specified in Section 4.9 of these Requirements or Section 4.9 specified in version 3.2.0 of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Code Signing Certificates.
+Effective 2024-04-15, the CA SHALL treat revocation of Certificates in accordance with Section 4.9 specified in these Requirements.

 ### 4.9.1 Circumstances for revocation

 When revocation of a Subscriber Certificate is done due to a Key Compromise or use in Suspect Code the CA SHALL determine an appropriate value for the revocationDate based on its own investigation.
 The CA SHALL set a historic date as revocationDate if deemed appropriate.